RaghadAbdelhameed/StockPioneers/README.md

 ![Admin Features](Stock/src/data/AdminFeatuersPage.png)

-## Regular User Class: Key Features and Methods
+## Key RegularUser Features and Methods

 The `RegularUser` class extends from the `User` class, adding functionalities specific to regular users of the stock exchange platform.
 Here are the essential features and methods for the `RegularUser` class: